lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example2/README.md

 * [network2/site2 inventory](./inventory/network2/site2.yml)

-With the 4 inventories, mentioned, we now seek to confirm that the expected value appears for the 'trace_var' variable for both hosts.
+With the 4 inventories mentioned, we now seek to confirm that the expected value appears for the 'trace_var' variable for both hosts.

 playbook run for inventory/network1/site1.yml:
 ```output